The Brutal Truth About the Human Mind—And the Hidden Power Within

 Your Freedom Terrifies You More Than Your Chains

 This is the truth beneath all the others.
 People say they want freedom, but freedom means responsibility, risk, the annihilation of excuses.
-Most prefer bondage: habits, identities, roles, fears that shield them from their own power.
+Most prefer bondage: habits, complacency, identities, roles, fears that shield them from their own power.

 Brutal truth: You do not fear death as much as you fear waking up.
 Real freedom would strip away every excuse you cling to—and most would rather die in bondage than live in truth.